NutriTeam/Nutri_Score/app.md

 The profile need the following information :
 1. **Name** : Enter your name (It can be a pseudo, as it is used to distinguish the profiles and personalize the e-mail.)
 2. **Surname** : Enter your surname (It can be a pseudo, as it is used to distinguish the profiles and personalize the e-mail.)
 3. **Age** : Enter your age, in years.
-It must be a whole number between 1 and 120.
+It must be an integer between 1 and 120.
 It is used for the computation of the recommendations.
 4. **Sex** : Check either Male or Female.
 It is a binary choice, unrelated to the gender, as nutrition tables take the sexual dimorphism of metabolism as a criterion.
 5. **Weight** : Enter your weight, in kilograms.
-It must be a positive whole number.
+It must be a positive integer .
 It is used for the computation of the recommendations.
 6. **Email** : Enter your e-mail in order to receive an message from us with your recommendations inside.
 7. **Activity** : Check the radio button which describes the most your job, i.e. mainly seated, seated and standing or mainly standing.
 It is used for the computation of the recommendations.
 8. **Days** : Enter the number of days over which you want to evaluate your food consumption.
-It must be a positive whole number.
+It must be a positive integer.

 If input data do not correspond to the criteria, the fields concerned will be reset and displayed in red.